30/08/2018 – 31/08/2018

 Karin Verzijden, Axon Lawyers (NL)

-Important: Posters which do not meet the requirements above will be sent back to authors and will not be reviewed.
+Important: Abstracts which do not meet the requirements above will be sent back to authors and will not be reviewed.

 To help you comply with the format requirements, we have created a template in MS Word (see below).
 You are strongly encouraged to use this template.